-How frequently you should install new air filters can depend on the following:
+How frequently you have to change your air filters may rely on the following:

 - Air filter design

 - Total indoor air quality

-- Number of pets
+- Quantity of pets

 - Household size